pragipmr/server/Instructions/Labs/LAB_AK_07_Managing_Azure_VMs_running_Windows_Server_2019.md

 1. After a few moments, after Microsoft Edge installs and then opens with the **Welcome** page, select **Get started**.
 1. On the **Let's set up your new tab** pane, select **Confirm**.
 1. On the **See your favorites, passwords and many more on any device** pane, select **Continue without Signing-in**.

+   >**Note**: The Mod07Gateway may be need time to apply Windows Updates before the Edge browser can be installed.
+Installing a Chrome browser can be a quicker option.

 1. In the Microsoft Edge window, navigate to [Windows Admin Center](https://aka.ms/windows-admin-center-overview)
 1. Select the **Windows Admin Center** link in the **Download now** section to navigate to the Windows Admin Center section of Microsoft Evaluation Center.
 1. In the **Start your evaluation** section, select **Continue**, enter requested information on the download form, select **Continue**, and then select **Download**.